ZXShady/bigint/README.md

 # Declaring and Intializing Variables.

 Declartion is done like making object of bigint class.
-Intialization can be done by passing *String* or *Integer* type at Object creation.
+Intialization can be done by passing *String* or *Integer* (including extended) types at Object creation.

 ```c++
 bigint a("1538901385913857893173895103987501387");     // big integer initialization with String